NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 }
 ```

-> **NOTE**: The `this.page.ios` in this function can go away after NativeScript 2.0 is released.
+> **NOTE**: The `this.page.ios` check in this function can go away after NativeScript 2.0 is released.
 The check is there because of [this bug](https://github.com/NativeScript/NativeScript/issues/1788).

 `ngOnInit` is one of several [component lifecycle hooks](https://angular.io/docs/ts/latest/guide/lifecycle-hooks.html) that Angular 2 provides.
 As its name implies, `ngOnInit` gets invoked when Angular initializes this component.

 We’ll discuss what the code within `ngOnInit()` does momentarily, but finally, to make these changes compile and run, add the following property to the `LoginPage` class.
-(You can put it right under the `user: User;` line.)
+You can put it right under the `user: User;` line.

 ``` TypeScript
 page: Page;